heinrichgrt/time-lapse/README.md

 For this to work, the images need to have a timestamp.
 The script does not do any resizing.
 This is much easyer if done during image export.

 usage:
-./timelapse.sh -o outputir -s sourcdir
+./timelapse.sh -o outputdir -s sourcedir -d output_duration_in_seconds